Abortion battles intensify in the states ahead of court ruling expected to undermine Roe v. Wade

 “We’ve had a law on the books since 1849,” Weininger said.
 “We just want that enforced.”

 Dannenfelser said her organization intends to work with state leaders in imposing new abortion restrictions after the Supreme Court decision.
 The group also plans to work to shore up supportive candidates for local office.
+A strategy memo the group shared with The Washington Post, which it said it distributed to governors and GOP leaders, advises antiabortion allies to use four tactics to counter expected Democratic attempts to go on offense after the Supreme Court decision is issued.
+Among the recommendations: “Focus on the humanity of the unborn child at 15 weeks,” while at the same time emphasizing that the likely outcome of the case will not amount to a nationwide ban on abortion.

 Antiabortion advocates acknowledged that the opposition will likely be more energized than before, but expressed confidence that the Supreme Court case would also fire up their side.